nehalgala7/Nodejs-concepts/Variables_Datatypes_Typeconversions.md

 ## Learning Outcome

-- What are varaibles?
+- What is a variable?
 - How to create a variable, store/modify value in a varaiable, and use it in the program?
 - What is a data type and what are the basic data types supported in Javascript?
-- When and how to use these different lifecycle methods of the component?
+- How type conversions work in javascript

 ## Introduction